 Climb Cadair Berwyn from Pistyll Rhaeadr

-Being the highest Welsh waterfall and one of the 7 wonders of Wales, Pistyll Rhaeadr is one of the few tourist hotspots in the otherwise quiet Berwyn Range.
-It gets busy during bank and school holidays, but expect to be awed by the majesty of its cascades, nonetheless.
+Being the highest Welsh waterfall and one of the 7 wonders of Wales, Pistyll Rhaeadr is among the few tourist hotspots in the otherwise largely undiscovered Berwyn Range.
+The falls are busy with visitors during bank holidays and school holidays, but even during these times you can expect to be awed by the majesty of its cascades.
 Thanks to a trail that leads from the Pistyll Rhaeadr car park, you can combine a visit to the falls with a walk up the highest peak in the Berwyn Range, Cadair Berwyn.

 The trail leads up a valley edge, passing the mountain lake Llyn Lluncaws on its steady ascent.
 As it clambers up and onto the high ridge of Craig Y Llyn, panoramic views unfold over the surrounding peaks and valleys.
 After cresting the peak of Cadair Berwyn, you’ll cross two lower peaks, Moel Sych and Trum Felen, during the gradual descent.
 The walk ends near the top edge of Pistyll Rhaeadr from where you can admire the waterfall’s-eye-view of the valley below.